Chart tiles come in five types. The chart type changes how the same numbers look and which follow-on options become available.

 Share

 Shows each segment’s contribution as a percentage of the total.
-Best for proportion and mix analysis at a glance.- Segments come from multiple metrics or a breakdown.
+Best for proportion and mix analysis at a glance.

 - Does not support comparisons.